Filter Content

 - 30 July, 12.30pm

-New Direct Debit Payment Option Coming Soon!
+New Direct Debit Payment Option has arrived!

 We are pleased to announce that St Michael's Primary, Kaleen has recently introduced the BPoint Enterprise Solution to manage direct debit arrangements for the payment of school fees.